-The Student Success Center is where the Academic Support Center, HEOP and MORE programs are located.
+The Student Success Center is where the Academic Support Center, HEOP and Student Access Offices are located.
 They provide tutoring and academic study skills development programs and assistance for all students.
+For more information about the Student Access Office, click here.
 The Counseling Center assists with stress and time management skills and offers other holistic aids to help students relax and focus.
 Also, private counseling is available in the Counseling Center by appointment.

 Are there activities for commuter students?

 Yes, of course!
 In addition to the ongoing activities planned by student clubs and organizations as well as the SGA, generally, there is plenty to keep commuter students busy in their spare time.
 Aside from engaging in collaborative activities with peers, the library and computer labs are available to keep updated academically.
 Further, the Upbeat Café provides snacks and meals throughout the day and is a lively hub of student engagement as well as provides a stage for student concerts and presentations.

 Students can relax in the Downbeat where there is a game room with ping-pong and billiard tables, television lounge or practice their instruments.
 They can work out in the small fitness room or gymnasium and they can meet with faculty or friends on campus.
 There is a student commuter club as well where new ideas and suggestions can be made.

 What happens in the event of campus closings, late openings and/or class cancellations due to inclement weather or emergencies?

 The FTC website posts emergency notices.
 Also, students should register their cell numbers for MIR3 emergency notices via text.
 Also, closings are published through local media such as News 12.

 ARTICLE 129-B, ENOUGH IS ENOUGH